MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/add-data-power-query.md

 * **Mapped**: High confidence semantic match between the meanings of the column names and both column data types are the same.

-* **Unmapped**: There are no high confidence semantic column matches found for this column.
+* **Unmapped**: There's no high confidence semantic column matches found for this column.
 If this column is a required column, you must manually select a source column to map this data to before proceeding.

 * **Possible match**: Semantic match between the meanings of the column names, but the source and destination column data types are different.